 Paint a picture of what is wrong with the patient.
-First what is bringing the patient to your evaluation.
-Then, include a PSYCHIATRIC REVIEW OF SYMPTOMS.
+This section contains the symptoms that is bringing the patient into your office.
 The symptoms onset, duration, frequency, severity, and impact.
 Your description here will guide your differential diagnoses.
 You are seeking symptoms that may align with many DSM-5 diagnoses, narrowing to what aligns with diagnostic criteria for mental health and substance use disorders.

 Past Psychiatric History: This section documents the patient’s past treatments.
 Use the mnemonic Go Cha MP.

 General Statement: Typically, this is a statement of the patients first treatment experience.
 For example: The patient entered treatment at the age of 10 with counseling for depression during her parents’ divorce.
 OR The patient entered treatment for detox at age 26 after abusing alcohol since age 13.

 Hospitalizations: How many hospitalizations?
 When and where was last hospitalization?
 How many detox?
 How many residential treatments?
 When and where was last detox/residential treatment?
 Any history of suicidal or homicidal behaviors?
 Any history of self-harm behaviors?